siyanlau/RecommenderSystem/README.md

 It will be helpful to commit your work in progress to the repository.
 Toward this end, we recommend the following timeline with a preliminary submission on 2022-04-29:

-- [ ] 2023/04/21: popularity baseline model and evaluation on small subset.
+- [ ] 2023/04/21: train/validation partitioning, popularity baseline model, and evaluation module.
-- [ ] **2023/04/28**: checkpoint submission with baseline results on both small and large datasets.
-Preliminary results for matrix factorization on the small dataset.
+- [ ] **2023/04/28**: checkpoint submission with baseline results.
+Preliminary results for matrix factorization on a sub-sample of the data.
-- [ ] 2023/05/05: scale up to the large dataset and develop extensions.
+- [ ] 2023/05/05: scale up to the full dataset and develop extensions.
 - [ ] 2023/05/16: final project submission.  **NO EXTENSIONS PAST THIS DATE.**